 Don’t just stop with your site’s backlink audit—you’ll also want to see what the competition is up to.

 Analyze Competitor Keywords

 Your competitors were busy upping their own SEO capability while you were sleeping.
 Now, they rank higher for your most important search terms.

-SEMrush is a tool that lets you see what keywords other sites are ranking for.
+It allows you to see what keywords other sites are ranking for.
 It also shows what backlinks are going to those sites.